SHogenboom/yOUrEmail/README.md

     * Student Email; determines to which e-mail adres the replies and grading are sent
     * Submission Notes; relevant notes as added by the student upon submission
     * The relevant files as attachments
-1. Send the student a confirmation email that the submission has been received.
+1. [DONE] Send the student a confirmation email that the submission has been received.
-1. Create a Course > Course Version > Student_ID sub-folder
+1. [DONE] Create a Course > Course Version > Student_ID sub-folder
-1. Download attachments
+1. [DONE] Download attachments
     * Save in the created folder
     * Clean-up filenames to keep only the standardized structure
 1. Add the correct grading form to the folder